 - make it easy to continue the discussion in the same Slack conversation

-If you use @Claude in a shared thread, Claude in Slack shows the draft privately first and lets you decide whether to post it.
+@Claude in a shared thread, Claude in Slack shows the draft privately first and lets you decide whether to post it.

 Use case 2: weekday research brief in Slack

-Start a Cowork task, paste a prompt like this, then type /schedule and set the run to weekdays at your preferred time:
+This pattern runs in Cowork on weekdays and prepares a brief for Slack.
+Start a Cowork task, paste a prompt like this, then type/schedule and set the run to weekdays at your preferred time:

 - project name and date